-Cleanwave.org is a dynamic movement of likeminded individuals who recognise the urgent need to provide sustainable alternatives to single use disposable plastic bottles on the islands of Mallorca, Ibiza, Formentera and Menorca.
+Cleanwave.org is a dynamic movement of likeminded individuals who recognise the urgent need to provide sustainable alternatives to single use disposable plastic bottles on the Balearics and beyond - the islands of Mallorca, Ibiza, Formentera and Menorca are our launch pad for a global movement.

 We consume 1,5 million plastic bottles a day in the Balearic Islands.
 With well over 13 million visitors to the islands each year, the incalculable amount of plastic waste continues to threaten the sustainability of our natural resources and the sea.

-Cleanwave sets out to make drinking water freely accessible across the Balearic Islands, and minimizing plastic waste through the sale of stainless steel bottles.
+Cleanwave sets out to make drinking water freely accessible, and minimizing plastic waste through the sale of stainless steel bottles.
 Leveraging an extensive network of private and public partners, consumers are offered an opportunity to drink clean water for free whilst contributing towards a plastic free society.

 The waves keep coming - you can't stop them - but you can choose which ones to surf.